gandis0713/jipu/README.md

 ## Requirement

+- vulkan ( currently, only support vulkan )
 - vcpkg ( 2023.06.20 )
 - cmake ( 3.25 or higher )
-- vulkan ( if you want to use vulkan )
 - ninja ( if you want to build as ninja )

 ## How to build